vuongducphuong/documentation/content/applications/websites/livechat/chatbots.rst

 .. image:: chatbots/chatbot-visitor-view.png
    :align: center
-   :alt: View of the chat window with a helpdesk ticket created in Odoo Live Chat.
+   :alt: View of the chat window with a helpdesk ticket created in Leansoft Live Chat.

 Build a chatbot
 ===============